-Party involved (host) indicates a host Party Private and/or public entity(ies) project participants (as applicable) Indicate if the Party involved wishes to be considered as project participant (Yes/No) Lao PDR (host) Phongsubthavy Road & Bridge Construction Co., LTD (Project owner) No Switzerland Swiss Carbon Assets Limited.
-No
+Parties involved Project participants Indicate if the Party involved wishes to be considered as project participant (Yes/No) Lao PDR (host) Heuangpaseuth Hydropower Co., Ltd. (Project owner) No Switzerland Swiss Carbon Assets Limited No

 A.5.
 Public funding of project activity